Fatiima-Batool/Enhancer-Combinatorial-Syntax/MBA_Python/readme.txt

 Title of study: Motif Grammar Discovery of Human Forebrain-Specific Enhancers

-> Purpose: This python script was designed to perform the Market Basket Analysis (MBA) to study the co-occurrence of the transcription factors HES5, FOXP2, and GATA in a set of functional enancers using Apriori algorithm.
+> Purpose: This python script was designed to perform the Market Basket Analysis (MBA) to study the co-occurrence of the transcription factors HES5, FOXP2, and GATA in a set of functional enhancers using Apriori algorithm.

 > Operating system:
 Windows 10 (64 bit)